Neko-Box-Coder/MicroOmni/README.md

 Alternatively, you can get all the required executables you need for Windows in [Release](https://github.com/Neko-Box-Coder/MicroOmni/releases)
 > [!NOTE]
-> The directory that has the required executables must be added to the PATH environment variable
+> On Windows, the directory that has the required executables must be added to the PATH environment variable

 ## 🔍️ Fuzzy Search For Text Globally